 2. Experience Halloween in the Hamptons

-For the month of October, the Rogers Mansion in Southampton says it’s being taken over by ghouls and ghosts — all part of a walk-through exhibit that also features info about the history of Southampton whaling captain Albert Rogers, the mansion’s namesake.
-But if you really want to try to scare yourself silly, or at least try something different, sign up to spend the night of Oct.
-13 touring the mansion with members of the Long Island Paranormal Investigators as they conduct experiments to find out if there are any previous (read: ghostly) occupants of the mansion still lingering.
+For the month of October, the Rogers Mansion in Southampton is taken over by ghouls and ghosts — all part of a walk-through exhibit that also features info about the history of Southampton whaling captain Albert Rogers, the mansion’s namesake.
+But if you really want to try to scare yourself silly, or at least try something different, book a private investigation of the mansion and adjacent Halsey House.
+The tours are led by members of the Long Island Paranormal Investigators, who will take you along as they research whether previous (read: ghostly) occupants of the mansion are still lingering.
 You must be 15 or older to attend; space is limited.
-To register, email@example.com or call 631-283-2494, ext.
+To register, email email@example.com or call 631-283-2494, ext.
 500.

 3. Go Pumpkin Picking in the Hamptons

-4. Hit the Wölffer Estate Annual Harvest Party
+4. Hit the Wölffer Estate for Wine and Music

 6. Eat Your Way Through Bay Scallop Season and Long Island Restaurant Week

 One of the local culinary highlights of the fall is the eagerly awaited harvesting of Peconic Bay scallops, which begins during the month of November.
 It coincides a bit this year with Long Island Restaurant Week, which runs from Nov.
-4 to 11.
-The scallop harvest can run till March, depending on conditions, but local lore says that the earlier you sample those bay scallops, the more delicate and tastier they are.
+3 to 10.
+The scallop harvest can run till March, depending on conditions, but local lore says that the earlier you sample those bay scallops, the tastier and more delicate they are.

 8. See the Lighting of the Montauk Lighthouse

 One vivid annual reminder that Christmas and Hanukkah are just around the corner is the annual lighting ceremony for the holiday decorations on the Montauk Lighthouse.
-“The Light,” as it’s sometimes called, was commissioned by congress during George Washington’s presidency, and construction was completed in 1796.
-This year’s lighting will take place at sunset on Nov.
-24. The lighthouse is nonprofit entity reliant on donations to fund the cost of the holiday lighting.
+“The Light,” as it’s sometimes called, was commissioned by Congress during George Washington’s presidency, and construction was completed in 1796.
+This year’s lighting will take place at sunset on November 30.
+The lighthouse is a nonprofit entity reliant on donations to fund the cost of the holiday lighting.
 For more info on how to visit or to donate, visit its website.